 When it comes to another situation, like dressing up a certain way for an event, you can assert your boundaries: “you may pick any jacket you want for when we are outside, but you need to wear this particular outfit underneath.”
 It may not prevent tantrums 100% of the time, but it may soften them enough because your child will be smart enough to recognize that choice was given in a situation.

-In that moment, you respected their desire to be an individual and they will appreciate you for it.
+At that moment, you respected their desire to be an individual and they will appreciate you for it.
 But there will be times when it won’t be easy.

 The appeal of gentle parenting, for Ash and me at least, is that it’s about creating an environment of respect, but also an understanding of Jai’s individuality and uniqueness from us.

 Gentle parenting is very middle-of-the-road in its approach.
 It’s not about mediocrity, but rather, it is about teaching compromise, acceptance, self-respect, and self-confidence.
 Life is filled with moments of compromise and finding a balance between extremes, so by parenting with balance, we attempt to prepare the child for these moments and how to appropriately respond to them.